Pavitra7/EdgeCaSCADe/README.md

 The full documentation of the core is inside `<repo_root>/docs/comet_doc.pdf`

-#EdgeCaSCADe
+# EdgeCaSCADe
 The cache header of Comet is updated with the logic to monitor and count secret address cache misses (Integrated Logic).
+The Secure Block is the seperate cache controler logic used to derive the MEMTRACE file for monitoring the execution.